staggeredsix/pdf-to-podcast-demo/README.md

 ### Change the Default Models and GPU Assignments

-Due to our design, it is easy to swap out different pieces of the stack to optimize GPU usage for available hardware.
-For example, you could swap each model with the smaller LLama 3.1-8B NIM and disable GPU usage for `docling` in `docker-compose.yaml`.
+It is easy to swap out different pieces of the stack to optimize GPU usage for available hardware.
+For example, minimize GPU usage by swapping in the smaller LLama 3.1-8B NIM and disabling GPU usage for `docling` in `docker-compose.yaml`.

 ### Enable Tracing
 We expose a Jaeger instance at `http://localhost:16686/` for tracing.
 This is useful for debugging and monitoring the system.